American Association of Healthcare Executives

 If the decision is made to proceed with a change of ownership or control:

-- Establish a multifunctional team to oversee the final due diligence process and implement the transition.
+- Establish a multifunctional team to oversee the final due diligence and regulatory process and implement the transition.

 - Inform and seek approvals from the appropriate federal, state and local officials of the terms of the transaction in accordance with their requirements.